EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 - Log Format and Structure: Use a consistent and structured log format, such as JSON, to facilitate automated log processing and analysis.
 - Log Retention and Storage: Define a log retention policy to ensure logs are stored securely and retained for a sufficient duration to meet compliance requirements and support incident response.
 - Access Control: Limit access to logs to authorized personnel, protecting sensitive information and maintaining the integrity of the logs.
-- Log Monitoring and Analysis: Implement real-time log monitoring and analysis using tools like SIEM solutions to detect and respond to potential security incidents and performance issues.
 - Audit Trails: Maintain audit trails to track changes in the system, such as configuration updates, user privilege modifications, or sensitive data access, enabling accountability and traceability.
 - Compliance: Ensure logging and auditing practices meet relevant industry standards, regulatory requirements, or internal policies, and are regularly reviewed and updated as needed.